YannikRichter/DeTra/README.md

 ![](Images/inner_life.png)

+## Operation of the device
+Most of the time, the device is in a deep sleep mode in order to store energy and at the same time to increase its running time.
+The measuring device measures the Parameters automatically or manually at the user's request.
+The menu is divided into a manual and an automatic measuring loop.

+The Manual measurements include the detection of acetone in the air and the measurement of the pulse, the oxygen saturation of the blood and the body temperature.
+The automatic measurement calculates the pulse, the oxygen saturation of the blood and the body temperature.

+To enter the menu, the two touch pins on the front of the Device needs to be pressed.
+This wakes up the measuring device from deep sleep and the menu is shown on the display.
+The left touch pin moves the cursor up within the menu.
+The right touch pin moves the cursor down.
+When the cursor has reached the desired measurement, this measurement is confirmed by pressing both Touch Pins simultaneously.

+If manual measurement is selected, the measured values are shown on the display of the measuring device.
+After the manual measurement is finished, the the automatic measurements are performed in an intervall of three hours for the periodic value acquisition.
+The results of the automatic measurements are not shown on the display to save energy.
+The measured values are sent via LoRa and the measuring device returns back into a more power-saving Deep sleep mode.

 ## Monitoring
 In order to visualize the data, Node-Red receives the organized data from “The Things Network” and displays it in a dashboard for easy analysis by e.g. medical authorities.